Forex Brokers are usually regulated by various Regulatory Bodies. These are the major Regulatory Bodies around the world in alphabetical order.

 Forex Brokers Regulated by FiNMA:

-FSA UK is the Financial Services Authority of United Kingdom.
-The FSA UK was found in 2000 and it is responsible for regulating the UK Financial Markets (firms, brokers and exchanges).
+FCA UK is the financial services authority of the United Kingdom.
+The FCA UK was found in 2000 and it is responsible for regulating the UK Financial Markets (firms, brokers and exchanges).

 HCMC is the Capital Market Commission of the Hellenic Republic (Greece).

 MiFID is the European Union Financial Instruments Directive 2004/39/EC that was found in 2007